Browse FAQs by topic

 Yes, this is not a problem.
 However, just bear in mind you will still be charged a transfer fee (the same standard fee you would pay when sending a transfer from your CurrencyFair account to a beneficiary account).
 This is because we are charged by our bank for making any transfer from our account and at present, we simply pass this cost on to our clients.

-Are there alternatives to paying the US domestic wire transfer fee for the depositing of funds from my bank account to my CurrencyFair account?
+Are there alternatives to paying the US international wire transfer fee for the depositing of funds from my bank account to my CurrencyFair account?

 My funds were debited immediately from my personal account, however they are not yet available on my CurrencyFair account, why is this?